 Butt plugs are designed to be inserted in the butt and held in place by the sphincter muscles.
 Because the muscles naturally react by clenching and relaxing around the stem and head of the plug, it often gives the impression of being “plugged up”.
 Basically put, you insert them in your ass and they stay there, providing a pleasurable sensation of fullness and/or pressure.

 Because many plugs are smaller in size they tend to be great for those that are easily intimated or afraid of inserting anything in their butt.

 *the Tantus Ryder pictured left is a good example of a body safe butt plug.
-Some other great plugs include the Vixen Creations Buddy, any of the Crystal Delights Plugs (comes with a genuine Swarovski Crystal in the base), any of the Njoy Pure Plugs, the newer Tantus Juice, Twist or Neo, Fuze Hero, Tantus Ace, or the ones B.S.
-Is Nice make.
+Some other great plugs include the Vixen Creations Buddy, any of the Crystal Delights Plugs (comes with a genuine Swarovski Crystal in the base), any of the Njoy Pure Plugs, the newer Tantus Juice, Twist or Neo, or the ones Blush, Aneros, or Good Vibes make.

 While the name may sound somewhat scary (thanks to the association with ‘alien anal probing’), probes tend to be surprisingly pleasurable.
 Unlike plugs, which tend to be rather small by comparison, probes usually describe any type of longer sized intimate accessory that offers deeper anal penetration.
 Very often you’ll find they come in a tapered shape with some form of texture whether it’s ribbing, rippling or otherwise.

 Because stimulation of the anus and surrounding areas can offer a surprising amount of pleasure, many people have shed their inhibitions and begun to explore anal play with products like anal beads.